Ordinary Differential Equations#

 mcmc.run(rng_key=jax.random.PRNGKey(0), y_obs=jnp.array(observed_data))

-# Extract posterior samples
+# extract posterior samples

 posterior_samples = mcmc.get_samples()